EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-2-5-install-html.md

 Got a Ubuntu 18.04 64-bit server ready for installation?
 Great!
 But, before jumping into the installation section below, let’s do a few quick configuration checks to make sure your server meets the minimum requirements.

-Doning these checks will significantly reduce the chances you’ll hit a problem during installation.
+Doing these checks will significantly reduce the chances you’ll hit a problem during installation.

 First, check that the locale of the server is `en_US.UTF-8`.